bionetslab/grn-benchmark/src/dgca-cli-tool/README.md

   where $s_{z_x}^2$ represents the variance of the z-score in condition $x$.

-- **Weight\_4 (P-values of the Z-Score Differences)**: Assesses the significance of the differences between the z-scores of two conditions using p-values.
+- **Weight\_4 (P-values of the Z-Score Differences)**: Assesses the significance of the differences between the z-scores of two conditions.

 - **Weight\_5 (Classifications of the Correlation Change)**: Evaluates whether gene pairs experience a gain or loss of correlation between two conditions.
 This classification further categorizes these changes based on their statistical significance and the directionality (positive or negative) of the correlation.